2 Killed, 5 Injured In Avalanche At Idaho Ski Resort

 That combination can be very unstable.
 The Idaho Panhandle Avalanche Center warns that the area continues to be in high avalanche danger, which means a high likelihood of both natural and human-triggered slides.

 The Shoshone News-Press reports that the resort had just completed avalanche blasting in the area before the peak opened.
-Such blasts purposely trigger small avalanches in order to prevent uncontrolled avalanches that could endanger people.
+Such blasts purposely trigger small avalanches to prevent uncontrolled avalanches that could endanger people.

 Two men died in Montana last week when they were buried under an avalanche while snowmobiling.